jdk-contracting/jdk-contracting.github.io/README.md

 ## Assets

-All photo images used are and owned by SJJV Industry.
+All photo images used are and owned by AJ Renovations.
 Please contact us if you wish to use our assets.

 ## Technologies Used